Buôn Ma Thuột: Ngã 6 Ban Mê

 Ngã 6 Ban Mê is the city's center, featuring the Buôn Ma Thuột Victory Monument, symbolizing the city.
 Initially a roundabout with a threelight pole after liberation, it now hosts a grand monument with a steel tank symbolizing the beginning of the Buôn Ma Thuột battle.
 In the late 20th century, the victory monument was significantly expanded.

 Remaining Kơnia tree

 A remaining Kơnia tree is preserved at the Đắk Lắk Cultural Center, a few hundred meters from Ngã 6.
 The Kơnia tree holds significant spiritual meaning for ethnic minorities, serving as a resting place for spirits and providing shade for workers.
 Inspired by the famous song "Under the Shadow of the Kơnia Tree," visitors often seek out the tree in Buôn Ma Thuột.

 Buôn Akô Đhông

 Buôn Akô Đhông, also known as Buôn Cô Thôn or Ma Rin, is an Ê Đê village in Buôn Ma Thuột.
 The village is located by a stream in Buôn Ma Thuột, once an important source of water for the natives.
 Situated at the end of Trần Nhật Duật street, the well-planned village preserves many traditional values and is a popular tourist destination.

+Gong Culture

+The Gong Culture of the Central Highlands of Vietnam was officially recognized by UNESCO on 25 November 2005 as a Masterpiece of the Oral and Intangible Heritage of Humanity.
+Following the recognition of the Court Music of Hue, it became the second intangible cultural heritage of Vietnam to receive this designation.

+The cultural space of gong culture extends across five provinces in the Central Highlands, including Kon Tum, Gia Lai, Dak Lak, Dak Nong, and Lam Dong.
+It plays an important role in the spiritual and social life of local ethnic communities, where gongs are used in rituals, ceremonies, and daily activities to express a range of emotions and cultural meanings.